-Air pollution can come about because of both human and natural activities.
+Air pollution is the presence of unwanted harmful substances within the Earth’s atmosphere and it exists because of both human and natural activities.

-Nature will add pollutants to the air via many processes such as forest fires, volcanic eruptions, and dry soil erosions.
-The key thing to note is that naturally caused pollutants are generally filtered out by processes such as the carbon cycle and nitrogen cycle whereas humans can cause an overload of pollutants which aren’t effectively filtered.
+Nature adds pollutants to the air via many processes such as forest fires, volcanic eruptions, and dry soil erosions.
+However, naturally caused pollutants are generally filtered out by processes such as the carbon cycle and nitrogen cycle whereas humans can cause an overload of pollutants which aren’t effectively filtered.
+A large accumulation of such substances can cause a variety of health issue for humans and wildlife.

 Human caused air pollution includes: